intelops/compage-llm-backend/README.md

 |           |---- configs
 |           |---- models
 |           |---- schemas
-|           |---- utils
 |           |---- store
 |           |---- __init__.py
 |
-|---- tests
-|      |----- test_ping.py
 | ---- Dockerfile
 |---- requirements.txt
+|---- Makefile
 |----.gitignore
-|----.env
-|----.env.example
 ... many more
 ```

 ## Features

-- **Token Management:** The project includes token management using JSON Web Tokens (JWT).
-Users can add their openAI api-keys and generate tokens for secure API access.
+- **Health:** The project provides an API endpoint `/api/health` that returns a simple "ok" response.
+This can be used to check if the server is up and running.

+- **Validate OpenAI API key:** The project provides an API endpoint `/api/validate_openai` that validates the OpenAI API key.
+It offers OpenAI Validation, explanation as responses.

+- **Unit Test Generation:** The project provides an API endpoint `/api/unit_test_generate` that utilizes LangChain and OpenAI to generate Unit Test Cases.
+It offers Unit Test Generation, explanation as responses.

-- **Code Generation:** The project provides an API endpoint `/api/code_generate` that utilizes LangChain and OpenAI to generate code.
-It offers code flow and explanation as responses.
+- **Documentation Generation:** The project provides an API endpoint `/api/doc_generate` that utilizes LangChain and OpenAI to generate documentation.
+It offers Documentation Generation, explanation as responses.

 ## Installation